Broadcasting Act 1989 No 25 (as at 14 March 2008), Public Act

 series

-total revenue means all income classified as revenue by the applicable financial reporting standard approved under section 24 of the Financial Reporting Act 1993
+total revenue means all income classified as revenue by the applicable financial reporting standard (within the meaning of section 5 of the Financial Reporting Act 2013)

 transmit on demand means the transmission of content, by any means, made on the demand of a particular person for reception by that person